 These software’s contact tracing capabilities can help prevent virus outbreaks.
 By tracking when and where employees are working in the office.
 You can then create analytical reports that summarize which employees were working in the office on any specific date/time.
 All with the location of their workspaces(s) and nearby employees.
 The option to retrieve this type of data can nip any potential viral outbreaks in the bud.

 A hybrid workforce means that while many employees will begin working in the office.
 At the same time, many employees will also be working from home from time to time.
 This including items such as laptops and mobile devices.
 By this software, corporate assets can be assigned to remote employees and tracked to make sure that nothing gets lost or damaged beyond repair.
 Moreover, employees will be able to use the software to request services from the IT or facilities departments.
 If they need help setting up or fixing the equipment while working from home.

 Transitioning employees back to the office in light of COVID-19 is a huge project that requires smart and safe decision-making.
 This software can help your company navigate the unique challenges that come with temporary occupancy and a hybrid workforce.
-Whether it entails desk-hoteling or last-minute moves, responsive facilities operations, or sensor monitoring dynamic floor plan or contact tracing.
+Whether it entails desk hoteling or last-minute moves, responsive facilities operations, sensor monitoring dynamic floor plan, or contact tracing.
 It’s time to consider whether your business can benefit from implementing this software.
 It can help bring employees back to the office safely without losing sight of corporate goals and progress.